-The following list provides some example jobs for Earth Systems graduates.
-Some of these jobs will depend upon the amount and level of study undertaken, level of experience, and the combination of other majors and electives studied, for example some may require further study.
+The following list provides some example jobs available to graduates of a Bachelor of Environmental Science and Management majoring in Earth Systems.
+Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.

 - Environmental Chemist